So, you’ve finally arrived in France.

 But don’t worry, you’ll get the hang of it.

 Learning French slang is simple but not easy.

 First, get the right input: real, authentic content.
 You’ll need to toss aside your textbooks and start learning from TV shows, music videos, and the like.

-Second, you’ll have to identify and record any words that you don’t know.
+After you get real input, you’ll have to identify and record any words that you don’t know.
 Generally, you’ll have to find the meaning from context.

 And third, practice them frequently with your friends.

 If this sounds like a lot of work, there’s another option: FluentU.